-- 4.9.
-Full tables of the Road Condition Index for A, B, C and Unclassified roads is shown in Appendix A - 4.10.
-Our position in Scotland in terms of RCI ranking has improved as shown below from 19th reported over the period 2012-14 to 10th over the period 2020-22, noting a year on year drop from 8th over the 2019-21 period.
-Once again, the lower figure indicates the better performance.
+- 4.9 Full trend charts showing the Road Condition Index for A, B, C and Unclassified roads are shown in Appendix A. The condition of A Class roads has largely remained static, B has regressed and C and unclassified noticeably regressed. - 4.10.
+Our position in Scotland in terms of RCI ranking has declined as shown below from our highest ranking of 7th reported over the period 2018 to 2020 to position 12 over the most recent survey period 2021 to 2023.
+This notes a drop of 2 places since last year's survey and once again, the lower figure indicates the better performance.

 - 4.11.
 An independent assessment was undertaken by WDM Ltd to calculate the Steady State cost for South Lanarkshire's network in 2018.
 The steady state is the amount of investment required to maintain the road network in its current condition.
-Based on the network condition in 2018, the steady state figure, which is based upon the needs/condition of the carriageway network, is £12.500m. - 4.12.
-It should be recognised that 4 years on, and given significant and observed increases in construction costs, that the equivalent steady state figure is likely to have increased, although any increase may be offset slightly by an improving network across some category of roads.
-This figure, both in terms of needs and expected cost, was scheduled to be updated this financial year, but this is now expected during 2023-2024. - 4.13.
+Based on the network condition in 2018, the steady state figure, which is based upon the needs/condition of the carriageway network, is £12.500 million. - 4.12.
+It should be recognised that 5 years on, and given significant and observed increases in construction costs, that the equivalent steady state figure is likely to have increased significantly.
+This figure is expected to be updated this financial year as noted at paragraph 4.7. - 4.13.
 It should be borne in mind that the steady state figure is an estimate, rather than an actual figure and it is important to note that the need to improve the condition of the road network is assessed on an individual basis to support and justify expenditure.
-It must also be noted that the current steady state figure does not take account of the significant construction inflation that the industry is presently encountering.
-In simple terms, projects are costing much more than before, and the equivalent scale of works are not presently possible with the same level of investment. - 4.14.
-During this financial year 2022-2023, approximately £9.765m is being directed towards carriageway improvements.
+It must also be noted that the current steady state figure does not take account of the significant construction inflation that the industry is presently encountering. - 4.14.
+In simple terms, projects are costing much more than before, and the equivalent scale of works are not presently possible with the same level of investment.
+During financial year 2022/2023 we encountered inflationary increases of 23% but during this current financial year we have seen a further 30% increase in our costs. - 4.15.
+During this financial year 2023/2024, approximately £8.145 million capital investment is being directed towards carriageway improvements.
+Whilst combined with the recent inflationary increases our real term spend falls below that required to maintain the current condition of our network (steady state).
+It should be noted that the cost to recover the condition of a deteriorated road network is far higher than annual steady state funding.